MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 [Link](url) and ![Image](src)
 ```
-  #Register
+# Register
-  -User must enter the sign up page first in order to get full functionality of the application.
+  - User must enter the sign up page first in order to get full functionality of the application.

   ```markdown
 Syntax highlighted code block